cdpierse/breame/README.md

 ### Spelling Detection and Conversion

-Check American and British English Spelling for words exists:
+Check if both an American and British English Spelling for a word exists:

 ```python
 from breame.spelling import american_spelling_exists, british_spelling_exists